SimbersOrg/csgo-hud/readme.md

 ### Preferences tab

 #### Player Photos
 There is currently no toggle for this, to disable it you would have to edit the `focusedplayer.vue` file.
 To add player photos you should drag the image into the `players` folder located in the `img` folder in `src`.
-THESE IMAGES MUST BE .SVG OR IT WILL NOT WORK.
-Photo names are currently case sensitive but hopefully not for long.
-Please make sure all your files are the same size or it will look off, this is designed for 400*400 images but you can go higher, just make it taller and not wider or else it will look off.
+These images must be in .svg and are case sensitive.

 #### Sort observer slots
 If enabled, the players on the left and right side will be sorted alphabetically.
 I always find it irritating that players' observer slot (the little numbers, 0 through 9) can change across matches in a series – this prevents that from happening.